 Student kits are distributed on the first day of class for those students that are eligible.
 Students are provided with the necessary professional tools and online textbooks to successfully complete their education.
 Students are responsible to make sure all required kit items are brought to school each day.
+If a student comes to school without their kit items they will be sent home.
 Please note, kit items are subject to change.

-During the distribution of kit items, items will be automatically warranted for 1-year from date of issue.
-In the event that a piece of warranted equipment malfunctions or is broken, it is the student's responsibility to contact the equipment provider.
+If a piece of warranted equipment malfunctions or is broken, it is the student's responsibility to contact the equipment provider.
 L'esprit Academy is not responsible for any items that are lost, stolen, or broken.
 Any missing or damaged kit items will need to be replaced by the student, at the student's expense, within 24 hours.